moshi4/pyGenomeViz/README.md

 pyGenomeViz is a genome visualization python package for comparative genomics implemented in matplotlib.
-This package is developed for the purpose of easily and beautifully plotting genomic features and sequence similarity comparison results across multiple genomes.
+This package is developed for the purpose of easily and beautifully plotting genomic features and sequence similarity comparison links between multiple genomes.
-It supports genome visualization of Genbank format file, and can be used to interactively create genome visualization plots on the jupyter notebook, or for integration into a genome analysis pipeline.
+It supports genome visualization of Genbank format file, and can be used to interactively plot genome visualization figure on jupyter notebook, or for integration into a genome analysis pipeline.

+For more information, please see full documentation [here](https://moshi4.github.io/pyGenomeViz/).

 ## Installation

+`Python 3.7 or later` is required for installation.

 **Install PyPI package:**